lecharblanc/fp-pta-host-template-centos-7-prod/README.md

 The first time you run this should be manually on your own machine.

-1. Modify the main.tf file so it has the appropriate values for your vsphere instance.
+1. Modify the main.tf file...
+    1. Needs the appropriate values for your vsphere instance.
+    1. Remove the backend section as you don't have Artifactory up and running yet.
+Once you do, add it back in.

 1. Look at the Jenkinsfile.
 Set every environment variable it sets, and execute the commands listed.